mgechev/blog.mgechev.com/content/story/_index.md

           Because of my contributions to the AngularJS community, I was looking forward to trying Angular.
 I even included it as part of the program of "Advanced JavaScript" at Sofia University.
 I was looking for a reliable starter project which will help me handle the entire tooling overhead.
         </p>
         <p>
           Unfortunately, such starter project didn't exist back then so I created one and called it Angular Seed.
-To the project joined the amazing contributor Ludvoic Henin, who did stunning job on the core architecture.
+To the project joined the amazing contributor Ludvoic Henin, who did a stunning job on the core architecture.
 Months after that, I used Angular Seed for "Advanced JavaScript" and my book "Switching to Angular 2".
         </p>
       </section>
     </section>